rahulpnath/hugoBlog/content/drafts/defaultAzureCredential_from_azure_sdk.markdown

 var secret = await secretClient.GetSecretAsync("<SecretName>");
 ```

-If you are using the v3 version of the KeyVaultClient to connect to Key Vault you can use the below snippet to connect and retrieve a secret from the Key Vault.
+If you are using the [version 3 of the KeyVaultClient](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net-v3) to connect to Key Vault, you can use the below snippet to connect and retrieve a secret from the Key Vault.

 ```csharp
 var credential = new DefaultAzureCredential();